-Beth Hamedrash Hachodosh: 1902 Constitution St moved to Vredehoek 1939-1993
+Fig 2: Constitution St Beth Hamedrash Hachodosh: est 1902 moved to Vredehoek 1939-1993

-Agudas Achim: 1895 Roeland Street moved to Schoonder Street 1951 - 2001
+Fig 3: Roeland Street Agudas Achim: est 1895 moved to Schoonder Street 1951 - 2001

-Ivor Kosowitz writes: 'For South Africa, the 1950s and 60s were the best of times and the worst of times.
-For those growing up in Cape Town, in the Jewish community, it was a Golden Age.
+Ivor Kosowitz wrote: 'My late dad was from Lomza in Poland, which had an important Yeshiva and was a centre of Jewish learning.
+For those growing up in Cape Town in the Jewish community, in the 1950s, 60s and 70s, it was a Golden Age.
 Yiddishkeit was all around us.
-It was like living in a shtetl in Poland, Latvia, London, and Miami ...... all at the same time.
+It was like living in a shtetl in Poland, Latvia, London, and Miami all at the same time.
+Those were the best of times and the worst of times.
 For South Africans, it was the height of the Apartheid era.

 'Most functions, weddings, Barmitzvahs etc at that time, were held at Rosecourt, or at the Zionist Hall.
 Later, the more modern Cranston Hall was preferred.
 Cy Sacks and his band entertained us all with songs of the day as well as the klezmer music of the old county.

 'Cape Town had one of the best Jewish-Zionist schools in the world, Herzlia.
 Headmaster was Meir Katz who did so much for Jewish Education.
-As well, there were all the Zionist Youth Movements - Habonim, Bnei Akiva, Betar, Hashomer Hatzair (socialist).'
+As well, there were all the Zionist Youth Movements - Habonim (the builders), Bnei Akiva, Betar (religious Zionist), Hashomer Hatzair (socialist).'